vermontkidsdata-org/vermontkidsdata-app/.roo/debugging-rules.md

 - **Command**: `bash do_not_commit/deploy.sh`
 - **Reason**: The script handles all necessary environment variables and configurations

+### CRITICAL: Always Deploy and Test After Code Changes
+- **Rule**: When making ANY code changes (SQL queries, Lambda functions, transformations, etc.), you MUST:
+  1. Deploy using `do_not_commit/deploy.sh`
+  2. Test the actual API endpoints with real HTTP calls
+  3. Verify the changes work as expected in the deployed environment
+- **Reason**: Code changes don't take effect until deployed, and local testing doesn't reflect production behavior
+- **Example**: After fixing SQL queries, deploy first, then test with `curl "https://api.qa.vtkidsdata.org/..."`

+### Database Updates Require Script Execution
+- **Rule**: When modifying SQL scripts (like `scripts/20250924-act76.sql`), the database must be updated separately
+- **Process**:
+  1. Deploy code changes with `do_not_commit/deploy.sh`
+  2. Execute SQL script to update database queries
+  3. Test API endpoints to verify both code and database changes work together
+- **Note**: Code deployment and database updates are separate steps

 ### Environment Setup
 - **Rule**: When AWS CLI commands fail due to environment issues, use the BBF profile
 - **Format**: Add `--profile BBF --region us-east-1` to AWS CLI commands